niccw/repeatCraft/README.md

 ![overall](screenshot.png)

-It is recommended to chunk your input GFF and OUT files by chromosome if they are larger than 50 mb, repeatCraft would take a long time (few minutes) to process them.
+It is recommended to chunk your input GFF and OUT files by chromosome if they are larger than 50 mb, repeatCraft would take a long time to process them.